-After opening a kata page, you are presented with the kata details (TODO: link to kata details panel doc) view with general information about it.
+After opening a kata page, you are presented with the kata details view with general information about it.
 Read carefully through the description, and if you are ready to face the challenge, you can start your training by clicking on

 Welcome to the kata trainer!
 You use this view to take your solution attempts, write the code and run tests.
 A few tips to get you started:

 You use a solution editor to write code that solves the task.
 You can type the code straight into the editor, but if you want, you can use your favorite IDE and just copy your solution from it and paste it here.

 Codewars promotes the Test Driven Development approach.
 This means that you are encouraged to write not only code for your solution, but also add as many tests in

 Sample Tests panel as you can think of (see